hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

   * account = Hive account that created these settings and has permission to edit them
   * symbol = symbol of the pack token
   * nft = symbol of the NFT to associate with the pack token
-  * edition = edition of the NFT instances to be generated from the pack token
+  * edition = edition number of the NFT instances to be generated from the pack token
   * cardsPerPack = number of NFT instances generated from opening 1 pack

-**TODO:** more fields will be added as development work is ongoing
+  * foilChance = partition array defining percent chances for determining foil when opening packs
+  * categoryChance = partition array defining percent chances for determining category when opening packs
+  * rarityChance = partition array defining percent chances for determining rarity when opening packs
+  * teamChance = partition array defining percent chances for determining team when opening packs
+  * numRolls = maximum number of random rolls to be used when generating NFT instances (re-rolls happen when there is not at least one defined NFT instance type for a given combination of category / rarity / team)
+  * isFinalized = boolean flag indicating if these pack settings are read only or not (defaults to false)

 There are database indexes on the account, symbol, and nft fields.
 The combination of symbol and nft fields can be used as a unique primary key.